 As we have said, impedance is not static.
 It keeps changing depending on the speakers’ frequency.
-If you use the switch, you limit the amp’s ability to assign the most suitable ohmage.
+If you use the switch, you limit the amp’s ability to assign the most suitable impedance.

 For example, when the actual impedance needs to be 6 ohms, you will likely switch it to 8 ohms or something closer to that.
+To learn more, check out this guide on 6 ohm vs 8 ohm speakers.
 This way, you intentionally cripple the amplifier’s capacity.